Eaterator/web/README.md

     DATABASE = 'database'
     USE_GEVENT = False  # for windows as gevent isn't compatible

 In production or locally, some data from the `nltk` package needs to be downloaded.
 Activate the virtualenv and then run the following commands:

    >>nltk.download('punkt')
    >>nltk.download('wordnet')
    >>nltk.download('maxent_treebank_tagger')

- Note that this will be copied to the `/home/user/nltk_data` folder by default, and therefore, in production, this folder must be copied to `/var/www/nltk_data`.
+Note that this will be copied to the `/home/<user>/nltk_data` folder by default, and therefore, in production, this folder must be copied to `/var/www/nltk_data`.
 Error messages from nltk will also point to the locations it searches by default.
+When running the `python manage.py ~` commands from the virtual env as non www-data user, the nltk_data folder must also exist in the /home/<user>/nltk_data folder.
+Maybe look into symlinking this or changing permissions.

 ##Windows Notes
 When using windows, change the database engine in the `config_dev.py` to: